aldingsgit/aldingsgit.github.io/index.md

 Amidst the chaos of a final storm, summer emerges naked and unprepared.

-Before finally... by some arcane transformation!
+Before finally, by some arcane transformation,

-The pregnant bloom of the approaching equinox inundated the impenetrable tundra,
+The pregnant bloom of the approaching equinox inundated the impenetrable tundra outside.

-But we tell ourselves we’ve seen this one before; we already know.
+But we tell ourselves we’ve seen this one before

-No such thing as a New England spring!
-How could we forget that?
+There's no such thing as a New England spring!

-They won’t fool me next year…
+Next year, we won't be fooled again…

 ---